Friendship Led Conservation of the Sundarbans in a sustainable Approach

 Mangrove trees are unique in many ways, one of which is being that they can grow in adverse conditions – such as high salinity and water-logged soil. © Friendship

 Sustained support is needed for the 12 million people and diverse wildlife depending on the Sundarbans.
-Friendship operates the Blue Mangrove Fund, a high impact fund where individuals and organisations can offset their carbon footprint by investing in Friendship’s Sundarbans plantation efforts.
+Friendship operates the Blue Mangrove Fund®, a high impact fund (unincorporated) where individuals and organisations can offset their carbon footprint by investing in Friendship’s mangroves plantation efforts in the great Sundarbans region.

 Spread the love